DillonJHaller/cmse802_project/README.md

 <h4> 1b.
 Pre-processing HLS data </h4>

 The scripts for pre-processing the HLS satellite data are found under `src\HLS_Processing`.
 This is the "Feature engineering" step.
 Currently, I have only been able to put up `Naive_HLS_Processing.py`, which computes average reflectance values over 2024.
 These aren't really very useful.
 Further HLS processing will be added here.
 Note that there is a step I completed outside this repo because it can be more easily done outside of Python for small datasets.
 This step is mosaicking the data (stitching tiles together).
-Note that even while not implemented all the way, this step is very RAM and processor intensive
+This step is very RAM and processor intensive

 <h4> 2.
 Generating the training and testing datasets </h4>